 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:55 am and the next low tide will be at 4:30 pm.
-The first high tide was at 9:15 am and the next high tide will be at 11:45 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:40 am and the next high tide at 5:35 pm.
+The only low tide of the day was at 12:25 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 25 minutes of sun.
-The solar transit is at 12:30 pm and the length of time the moon will be visible will be 14 hours and 43 minutes.
+Today we had 9 hours and 50 minutes of sun.
+The solar transit was at 12:34 pm and the length of time the moon will be visible will be 11 hours and 13 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 3.3 m, 4.4 m, 1.7 m and 4.3 m.
-We can compare these levels with the maximum high tide recorded in the tide tables for Comox which is of 5.4 m and a minimum height of 0.0 m.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident. to end the day with a tidal coefficient of 106.
+The tide heights today are 5.2 m, 3.1 m and 4.7 m.
+We can compare these levels with the maximum high tide recorded in the tide tables for Comox which is of 5.4 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Comox tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Comox tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Comox.
 The times are generated in local time in British Columbia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: